-Tavie of Contents Pag Required Su pplementary Information 33 Board (GASI rmation required by the Governmental Accounting Standards B) to supplement the basic financial statements.
-This information audited and no opinion is provided about the information.
-Exhibit #7 Schedule of the Employer's Proportionate Share of the Net Pension Liability 34 Exhibit #8 Schedule of the Employer's Contributions 35 Exhibit #9 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - General Fund 36 Exhibit #10 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - Special Revenue Fund 40 Supplementa ary Information 44 Contains fina ncial information and notes relative to federal financial assistance.
-Exhibit #11 Schedule of Expenditures of Federal Awards 45 Notes to the Schedule of Expenditures of Federal Awards 47 Additional I nformation 48 required by g U. S. Code of Requirement c information related to the Board, including reports and items enerally accepted government auditing standards and/or Title 2 f Federal Regulations Part 200, Uniform Administrative s, Cost Principles, and Audit Requirements for Federal Awards idance) for federal compliance audits.
+Table of Contents Pag Required Su pplementary Information 32 Provides info rmation required by the GASB to supplement the basic financial This information has not been audited and no opinion is provided Exhibit #7 Schedule of the Employer's Proportionate Share of the Net Pension Liability 33 Exhibit #8 Schedule of the Employer's Contributions 34 Exhibit #9 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - General Fund 35 Exhibit #10 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - Special Revenue Fund 39 Supplementa ary Information 43 Contains fina ncial information and notes relative to federal financial assistance.
+Exhibit #11 Schedule of Expenditures of Federal Awards 44 Notes to the Schedule of Expenditures of Federal Awards 46 Additional In nformation 47 required by go U. S. Code of Requirements c information related to the Board, including reports and items enerally accepted government auditing standards and/or Title 2 Federal Regulations Part 200, Uniform Administrative s, Cost Principles, and Audit Requirements for Federal Awards (dance) for federal compliance audits.
 Exhibit #12 Board Members and Administrative Personnel - a listing of the Board members and administrative personnel.
+48 Exhibit #13 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct Colhart Coun and material effect on the Board's financial statements.
 49